gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/elements-applogic.md

 Adding the Application Logic.
 ===

-At this point we have almost the UI of our **TodoList** application designed using `UiBinders` and Elements.
+Up till now, we’ve designed our UI using `UiBinders` and `Elements`.

-In this lesson we will learn how to add some logic to our UI and deal with native events in elements, and data.
+In this section, we’ll learn how to add logic to our UI.
+We’ll touch on very basic data modelling and how to handle native element events.

-1. Create the *Add Item dialog* adding the following markup to the Main.ui.xml file:
+1. Create the *Add Item dialog* by adding the following markup to the `Main.ui.xml` file:

         <g:HTMLPanel>
           ...